Arcticn/FluentBlur.flow/README.md

 # ☁️Fluent Blur
+*Black Version is available, the color basically based on Nord theme*

 Here's a native-like and fluent blur theme for [Flow.Launcher](https://github.com/Flow-Launcher/Flow.Launcher), without border line.

 Provided both blur and non-blur version, because the blur effect [have a problem at the corner](https://github.com/Flow-Launcher/Flow.Launcher/issues/2387) at once.

-**Black Version is out, the color basically based on Nord theme**

 ## ✨Features
 - No border line
-- Blur white
+- Blur white and black
 - Simple and native-like